 - Construction schedule – The contract should have not only a date or time period for completion but also a list of legitimate grounds for extension of that time.

 - Warranties – The contract may include express warranties requiring the contractor to meet a certain standard of workmanship.

 - Payment – The contract should include both the cost of the project and a schedule for payment.
 It may also permit the owner to retain funds to pay subcontractors, if needed.

 - Dispute resolution – Some contracts specify what constitutes a breach of the contract and particular methods of resolving conflicts, such as arbitration clauses.
 They might also provide for the award of a specified amount of damages (known as liquidated damages) and attorney fees to the prevailing party.

 Often, these contracts are dictated by contractors.
 It is wise for property owners, and especially homeowners to have an attorney review and, if necessary, negotiate changes to the contract.
-We are ready to apply our knowledge of construction and contract law to making sure your contract it is fair to you and, if the other party breaches it or accuses you of a breach, represent you in correcting the problem through negotiation, mediation, arbitration or litigation.
+We are ready to apply our knowledge of construction and contract law to make sure your contract is fair to you and, if the other party breaches it or accuses you of a breach, represent you in correcting the problem through negotiation, mediation, arbitration or litigation.

 Contact Our Dedicated Texas Construction Contract Attorneys For A Consultation